 New inquest into Colin Howell/Hazel Stewart victims

-A new inquest into the deaths of two people murdered by the dentist Colin Howell and his lover Hazel Stewart is due to begin later.
+A new inquest has been ordered into the deaths of two people murdered by the dentist Colin Howell and his lover Hazel Stewart.

 The original inquest into the deaths of Trevor Buchanan and Lesley Howell ruled they had died from suicide in May 1991.